 We are aid workers.
 We are expats.
 This is the stuff we like.

 Shotgun Shack.
 Gringa.
 Community Development.
 Latin America.
 Africa.
 Blogs anonymously at Shotgun Shack.
 Read Shotgun Shack’s extended bio here.
 Facebook: Shotgun Shack.
 Twitter: Follow @shotgunshack.

 J. Nguoi Nuoc Ngoai.
 Disaster Response.
 Asia.
 Middle East.
 Former Soviet Union.
 Formerly blogged at Tales From the Hood.
 Find J. blogging these days at AidSpeak.
 Read J.’s extended bio here.
 Twitter: Follow @talesfromthhood.

 Manu.
 Sénégaulois.
 Special Task Forces and other High-Level Executive Agency Stuff.
 Vietnam.
 Africa.
 New York.
 Berkeley.
 Paris.
 Perros-Guirec.
 Cartoons at Manucartoons.
 Read Manu’s extended bio here.
 Facebook: Manucartoons.

-Many posts, especially after 2012, are from guest authors.
+Many posts, especially between 2012-2014, are from guest authors.
 (See Guest Blogging: Rules of Engagement).